What is a Coudé Catheter & Why Should I Use One?

 - Atrophic vagina

-- Stoma or false passages
+- False passages

-Insurance and Coudé Tip Catheters
+How Does Insurance Cover Coudé Tip Catheters?

 It is common for an insurance company that covers catheterization to also cover coudé catheters.
 This includes, but is not limited to, many state Medicaid programs, Medicare, and other private insurance policies.
 Your specific coverage dictates the type of catheters and the monthly amount.

-Coudé Tip Catheter Insertion Instructions
+How to Insert a Coudé Tip Catheter Instructions

 Before starting to self-cath, you should gather all of the necessary supplies and wash both your hands and the insertion location with soap and warm water.
 You may also opt to use antiseptic wipes to disinfect the insertion location.
 You may also put on gloves to reduce further contamination.